cosinekitty/sapphire/Moots.md

 by VCV Rack, namely 1 to 16.

-When in the quasi-unplugged state, all cables coming out of the output jack will appear slightly thinner than a normal cable.
+When in the quasi-unplugged state, all cables coming out of the output jack will appear more transparent than a normal cable.
-When in the enabled state, all such cables will appear the correct thickness for their polyphony.
+When in the enabled state, all such cables will appear with normal opacity and the correct thickness for their polyphony.

-Any other module's input jack that receives one of these thin-looking "unplugged" cables will act as if it is not connected to anything, because VCV Rack does not distinguish between an unplugged jack and a jack connected to a zero-channel cable.
+Any other module's input jack that receives one of these faint-looking "unplugged" cables will act as if it is not connected to anything, because VCV Rack does not distinguish between an unplugged jack and a jack connected to a zero-channel cable.